 The university's growing reputation in the creative arts was underscored with the opening of the 296-seat Harold and Sylvia Greenberg Theatre in 2003 and the Katzen Arts Center in 2005.
 With 130,000 square feet of space, the Katzen includes a 30,000 square foot art museum with three floors of exhibition space, the Washington area's largest university facility for exhibiting art.

-In 2007, Neil Kerwin, SPA/BA ’71, became the first alum to become president of AU.
-A noted scholar of public policy and the regulatory process, he has been part of the life of AU for 40 years, as student, professor, dean, and provost, and is now guiding the university through the process of implementing its strategic plan, “American University and the Next Decade: Leadership for a Changing World,” which expresses a conviction that AU’s academic strengths are grounded in its core values of social responsibility and a commitment to cultural and intellectual diversity.
+In 2007, Neil Kerwin, SPA/BA '71, became the first alum to become president of AU.
+A noted scholar of public policy and the regulatory process, he has been part of the life of AU for 40 years, as student, professor, dean, and provost, and guided the university through the process of implementing its strategic plan, "American University and the Next Decade: Leadership for a Changing World," which expresses a conviction that AU's academic strengths are grounded in its core values of social responsibility and a commitment to cultural and intellectual diversity.

 It's a vision for the twenty-first century, but it's grounded in ideals that go back to John Fletcher Hurst and the dream of a university that makes a difference in the lives of its students, its community, and the world.